 2. Familiarity: Knowledge of the trail offers both physical and mental advantages during the race.
 Runners are advised to cover/ recce as much of the trail as possible before race day.

-3. Weather: Temperatures during the race could range from just a few degrees to 35 degrees celcius, participants should be fully prepared for both extremes.
-Humidity at this time of year in the South East is high.
-Weather conditions are unpredictable and can change rapidly.
-If it rains the ground will become wet, slippery and in places very muddy, presenting technical footing particularly on the trail and stair sections of the course.
+3. Weather: Temperatures during the race could range from below freezing to double digits celsius, participants should be fully prepared for the potential cold.
+If it rains or snow and ice are present then the ground will become wet, slippery and in places very muddy, presenting technical footing particularly on the trail and stair sections of the course.

-4. Hydration: If it is hot, it will also likely be humid and hydration will be crucial to your safety and enjoyment of the event.
-Even if it is cold it is extremely important to stay hydrated.
-The aid stations are positioned such that water is available at regular time intervals, always make sure you have the capacity to carry enough to cover the distance to the next aid station (please see medical notes further down this document on hydration/ salt intake balance).
+4. The aid stations are positioned such that water is available at regular time intervals, always make sure you have the capacity to carry enough to cover the distance to the next aid station (please see medical notes further down this document on hydration/ salt intake balance).

 5. Trail Markings: Permanent North Downs Way markings include sign posts, finger posts and other fixed markers all displaying either the acorn symbol or 'North Downs Way' text.
 These can be used during recce's and during the race as the principal source of navigation.
 Additional trail markings over race weekend will consist of red and white tape and Centurion directional arrows.
 Race staff and volunteers do their best to provide a marked trail, but it is necessary for runners to continually remain alert as they travel.
 On occasion, course markings may be removed or vandalised, or course markers may not be able to place signage at a critical turn due to unusual circumstances.
 Knowledge of the trail will be of infinite benefit to the runner.

 6. Dropping: If you have to drop out of the race, we will make every reasonable effort to get you to the finish, particularly if you are in need of medical attention.
 In non-emergency situations, you may have to wait several hours before being transported.
 Our principal responsibility is to put on a run, not to run a shuttle service for non-finishers; so please be patient.
 All aid stations have cut offs and will close as soon as the cut off is reached.
 If runners are still behind on the course when a cut off is reached, the aid station crew will wait for them before departing.
 We will remain in situ until every runner is accounted for.
-We will give runners EVERY opportunity to make the cut off but if you are pulled from the race officially, you will have your number removed and should you wish to continue, you will do so at your own risk.
+We will give runners EVERY opportunity to make the cut off but if you are pulled from the race officially, you will have your number removed.
 A full list of the cut offs can be found under the aid station section.
 A sweeper bus will travel the course reaching each aid station at the cut off and picking up stranded runners.